 The soup will keep for up to a week in the fridge.
 Just heat in the microwave or over the stove (stove is the preferred method).

 Good question!
 I sometimes add cubed soft tofu to the soup.
 It gives it more heft and makes it feel like a complete meal.
 Sometimes I just double up on the watercress, just because it is soooo delicious.

 If you're into Salt Beef Watercress, also try our recipe for Chicken Long Rice, which is another one of those local comfort food type dishes.
 They're both simple dishes, but incredibly satisfying.

 See below and enjoy ^_^

 - 1 cup sea salt (or kosher salt)

 - 2 bunches watercress

-- Discard the water and repeat Step 3 once more (boil and the simmer the brisket for 15 minutes).
+- Discard the water and repeat Step 3 (boil and simmer the brisket for 15 minutes).

 - Add 6 cups of water to the pot.
 Bring to a boil and let simmer for 1-2 hour (until the brisket is as tender as you like).

-- Add in the watercress stems and simmer for another 15 minutes.
+- Add the watercress stems and simmer for another 15 minutes.

 - Stir in the watercress leaves.
 Ladle the soup out into bowls and serve with a side of rice.
 Eat and enjoy ^_^